open-policy-agent/opa/ADOPTERS.md

   multi-tenancy, and risk management policies across approximately 50 clusters and 1,000 namespaces.
 For more information on how Intuit uses OPA see [this talk from KubeCon Seattle 2018](https://youtu.be/CDDsjMOtJ-c?t=980).

+* [Jetstack](https://www.jetstack.io) uses OPA on customer projects to validate resources deployed to Kubernetes environments are conformant with organization rules.
+This has involved both validating and mutating resources as well as the following related projects: conftest, konstraint, and Gatekeeper.
+Jetstack also uses OPA via the Golang API in _Jetstack Secure_ to automate the checking of resources against our best practice recommendations.

 * [Medallia](https://www.medallia.com/) uses OPA to audit AWS resources for compliance violations.
 The policies search across